- Aug 12, 2025

 Fly to Indore:

 Several airlines operate direct flights from Delhi to Indore, including IndiGo, Air India, and Vistara.
-You can choose your preferred airline ahead of time and make your reservation accordingly.
+You can choose your preferred airline in advance and make your reservation accordingly.
 The flight duration will be around 1.5 hours.

 Travel from Indore Airport to Ujjain:

-After boarding your flight from Delhi, you will reach Indore in the respective time period.
+After boarding your flight from Delhi, you will arrive in Indore within the specified time period.
 From Indore to each Mahakaleshwar, you can travel by road, taxi, or bus.
 Below are the following details.

-• Taxi: Taxis are readily available at Indore Airport.
-The journey to Ujjain is approximately 55 km and costs between Rs 1500 and Rs 2500, respectively.
+- Taxi: Taxis are readily available at Indore Airport.
+The journey to Ujjain is approximately 55 km and costs between INR 1,500 and INR 2,500.

-• Bus: Buses also run from Indore to Ujjain.
-If you are looking for a budget-friendly mode of travel, you can take a bus to Ujjain from Indore airport.
-The ticket costs around Rs 200 to Rs 500.
+- Bus: Buses also run from Indore to Ujjain.
+If you are looking for a budget-friendly mode of travel, you can take a bus from Indore airport to Ujjain.
+The ticket costs around INR 200 to 300.

 Once you have reached Ujjain by taxi or bus, you can take local transport.
 The Mahakaleshwar temple is easily accessible by auto-rickshaws or taxis.
 There, you can choose your preferred mode of transportation.